ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 Once the located file block is uncompressed into the main memory, the second offset from the mark file can be used to locate granule 176 within the uncompressed data.

-ClickHouse needs to locate (and stream all values from) granule 176 from both the UserID.bin data file and the URL.bin data file in order to execute our example query (top 10 most clicked urls for the internet user with the UserID 749.927.693).
+ClickHouse needs to locate (and stream all values from) granule 176 from both the UserID.bin data file and the URL.bin data file in order to execute our example query (top 10 most clicked URLs for the internet user with the UserID 749.927.693).

 The diagram above shows how ClickHouse is locating the granule for the UserID.bin data file.